 - Verifying the candidate’s employment history.

-- The number and duration of employment references that must be obtained.
+- The duration of employment references that must be obtained.

 - When academic and character references may be used.